 2017 saw two of my pieces staged – Peg & Bessie and Ring.
 In 2018 monologue Physical was part of Manc Made Festival and Peg & Bessie returned for the GM Festival.

-Next -comedy Won’t Somebody Dance With Me? and Mono, a quartet of monologues.
+Next -comedy Won’t Somebody Dance With Me?, an untitled festive play and Mono, a quartet of monologues.

 The play is about the lives, laughs, loves and losses of two sisters in their late 60’s.
 A past generation of women, married for 40+ years who suddenly find themselves widowed.
 Those women were strong with an admirable stoicism to keep on going.
 This was the starting point of the piece for me which was inspired by my two funny, lovely, occasionally barmy Aunties.